Levi-Heath/unl_math314_OER_summer2025_dev/LaTeX_to_PreTeXt_Converter/ReadMe.txt

 #
-#  Converts common .tex syntax to .ptx syntax
+#  Ad Hoc Converter for common .tex syntax to .ptx syntax
 #
 #  Levi Heath
 #  Dept. of Math.